shader-slang/slang/docs/user-guide/07-autodiff.md

 ```csharp
 no_diff float myFunc(no_diff float a, float x, out float y);
 ```
-Will the the following forward derivative and backward propagation function signatures:
+Will have the following forward derivative and backward propagation function signatures:

 ```csharp
 float fwd_derivative(float a, DifferentialPair<float> x);